awsdocs/aws-elemental-mediatailor-user-guide/doc_source/vast-integration.md

 **Creative Indexing**
 AWS Elemental MediaTailor uniquely indexes each creative by the value of the `id` attribute provided in the `<Creative>` element\.
 If a creative's ID is not specified, MediaTailor uses the media file URL for the index\.

-The following example declaration shows the creative ID:
+The following example declaration shows the creative ID\.

 ```
 <Creatives>